Homemade Chocolate Fondue

 Notes

 • If you like a semi-sweet fondue, use semi-sweet chocolate chips.
-If you like a sweeter chocolate fondue, use milk chocolate chips.
+If you want a sweeter chocolate fondue, use milk chocolate chips.
 Good quality chocolate chips make a big difference when it comes to the end product.
 I like Ghirardelli chips for this recipe.

 • This makes a fairly thin fondue.
 If you’d like it to be a bit thicker, reduce the cream to 1 and 1/4 cups.